A Graph Data Augmentation Strategy with Entropy Preservation: Experiments

-Comparison results of semi-supervised node classification tasks on Cora, Citeseer and Pubmed datasets are reported in Table \ref{table-2}, where the scores of our method are averaged over 10 times and the standard deviations are also reported.
-Figure \ref{Figure-5} shows how the loss curves vary on training and validation sets with the increase of training epoch compared with DropNode, DropEdge, Dropout and GRAND.

-As can be seen in Table \ref{table-2}, the results of our proposed model go beyond other baselines on all three datasets.
-Compared with graph embedding methods, our method improves the classification accuracy upon SemiEbd by $17.6\%$, $32.2\%$, and $23.6\%$ on Cora, Citeseer and Pubmed, respectively, and improves $18.4\%$, $34.3\%$, $21.3\%$ upon DeepWalk respectively.
-As for graph convolution methods, our method gains in at least $1.9\%$, $4.6\%$ and $4.8\%$ on Cora, Citeseer, and Pubmed.
-As a new data augmentation approach, our method also performs best in this category, reaching $0.2\%$, $2.1\%$ and $3.9\%$ higher in accuracy on Cora, Citeseer, and Pubmed.
-This strongly demonstrates the effectiveness of our proposed model on semi-supervised learning task.
+The comparison results of semi-supervised node classification tasks on Cora, Citeseer, and Pubmed datasets are reported in Table~\ref{Table-Results}, where the scores of our method are averaged over 10 times.
+We apply our entropy preservation strategy to GCN and the results of our proposed model go beyond all graph neural networks.
+In particular, our method gains at least $2.21\%$, $2.30\%$, and $1.16\%$ on Cora, Citeseer, and Pubmed compared with GCN.
+As a new data augmentation approach, our method also performs best in this category, reaching $1.55\%$, $0.25\%$, and $0.63\%$ higher in accuracy on Cora, Citeseer, and Pubmed.
+In addition, our method also promotes the efficiency of GAT, GraphSAGE, and FastGCN in semi-supervised classification tasks.

-In Figure \ref{Figure-5}, we utilize training and validation losses decreasing performance to show the training characteristic of our model compared to DropNode, DropEdge, Dropout and GRAND on Cora, Citeseer and Pubmed.
+In Figure~\ref{Figure-5-Methods-Loss}, we utilize the decreasing performances of training and validation losses to show the training characteristic of our model compared to DropNode, DropEdge, Dropout, and GRAND.
 It appears that both training and validation curves of our proposed model apparently decrease smoothly and then level off at successively inferior values along with the training on all three datasets, while other methods tend to fluctuate on different levels.
-This obvious superiority of our model over others suggests that our model achieves more stability and robustness during training process.
-Another novel finding we need to note is that for all three datasets, the validation loss curves of our model are all under the training curves, which suggests our model could achieve higher generalization performance.
+This obvious superiority of our model over others suggests that our model achieves more stability and robustness during the training process.
+Another novel finding we need to note is that for all three datasets, the decline in training or validation loss of our proposed method is faster than other methods under the same training strength and epoch number.